-PAR ΓA - to be comple eted by the applicant Full n ame of child Date of Birth School you are applying for Whimple Primary School Pleas w if you believe there is an exceptional social or medical need for your child to attend this Criterion 2 Priority will next be given to children based on their exceptional medical or social needs or those of their parents.
+PART A - to be completed by the applicant Full n ame of child Date of Birth School you are applying for Whimple Primary School Please tick the box below if you believe there is an exceptional social or medical need for your child to attend this school.
+Criterion 2 Priority will next be given to children based on their exceptional medical or social needs 1 or those of their parents.
+2